informidas/vba-basic-documentation/README.md

 >

 #### Loops and Iterators
 Loops are useful VBA constructs when we need to iterate through a list or collection of items.
-There are a number of Loop constructs including: <br>
+While there are a number of Loop constructs we will focus on using the For Loop construct<br>
-  For Loops <br>
-  While Loops <br>
-  Do While Loops <br>

 ##### Using a For Loop
 The structure of a For Loop is as follows: <br>
 >